wrengr/exact-combinatorics/README.md

 ## Install

-This is a simple package and should be easy to install.
-You should be able to use one of the following standard methods to install it.
+This is a simple package and should be easy to install via any of the standared methods:

     -- With cabal-install and without the source:
+    $> cabal new-install exact-combinatorics
+    -- or:
     $> cabal install exact-combinatorics

     -- With cabal-install and with the source already: